khiwniti/Bloodplusfight-TH-chatbot-assistant/TROUBLESHOOTING_401.md

-# 🔧 Troubleshooting 401 Unauthorized Error
+# 🔧 Troubleshooting Build and 401 Unauthorized Errors

+## ✅ Build Issue Fixed

+The build error (`cp: cannot stat '.env': No such file or directory`) has been resolved by updating the build script in `package.json`.
+The build should now complete successfully.

+## 🔧 Fixing the 401 Unauthorized Error

 You're getting a 401 Unauthorized error from your LINE webhook.
 Here's how to diagnose and fix it: